-- The PA coverage of Bangladesh is 10.72% of total Forest Area of the country and there are 17 NPs (45,745 ha) and 19 Wildlife Sanctuaries (219844.74 ha).
-These are declared under the Wildlife (Preservation) Act and of the PAs, eleven contain coastal elements; 2 NPs and 6 sanctuaries protecting mangroves and 3 sanctuaries established for the protection of dolphins (Refer section 2.1).
-Under the Bangladesh Environment Conservation Act, 1995, 12 Ecological Critical areas (ECA) have been designated some of which are MCPAs.
-Only one MCPA has been declared under the Marine Fisheries Ordinance 1983, demarcating 698 km2 for the protection and management of Hilsa closures (MEF/GOB, 2014; BOBLME, 2011). - In India, presently there are 690 PAs covering 1, 66,851 km or 5.07% of the country's geographical area under the Wildlife Protection Act 1972.
+- In India, presently there are 690 PAs covering 1, 66,851 km or 5.07% of the country's geographical area under the Wildlife Protection Act 1972.
 The 23 MPAs of peninsula India covers about 6158 km, which is 3.85% of the total PA coverage.
 Further there are 105 PAs in the Andaman and Nicobar Islands, about 100 include marine areas.
 These MPAs cover more than 30% of the terrestrial area of the islands and protect more than 40% of the coastal habitat.
 In the Lakshadweep group of islands, Pitti Island (0.01 km) is the only island having the status of an MPA.
-Additionally, coastal Regulation Zone Notification, 1991 declares coastal stretches of sea bays, estuaries, creeks, rivers and back waters which are influenced by tidal action up to 500 m from high tide line and intertidal zone, as the Coastal Regulation Zone (MoEF/GOI, 2014) - The Maldives does not have any specific legislation for biodiversity conservation per se, but the existing Environment Protection and Preservation Act (Law No 4/93) incorporates provisions for PAs.
+Additionally, coastal Regulation Zone Notification, 1991 declares coastal stretches of sea bays, estuaries, creeks, rivers and back waters which are influenced by tidal action up to 500 m from high tide line and intertidal zone, as the Coastal Regulation Zone (MoEFCC/GOI, 2014) - The Maldives does not have any specific legislation for biodiversity conservation per se, but the existing Environment Protection and Preservation Act (Law No 4/93) incorporates provisions for PAs.
 Present PA system includes a network of 27 dive sites, in which only diving and bait fishing are allowed; 3 Protected Mangrove areas; and 4 protected islands.
 Maldives has pledged to become the first nation where the entire country and its Exclusive Economic Zone will be a UNESCO Biosphere Reserve by 2017.
-The entirety of Baa Atoll was declared a UNESCO World Biosphere Reserve in June 2011 (MEE/GoM, 2012).

-In Pakistan the PA system covers an area of 109,969 km2 or 13.65 % of the area of Pakistan.
+The entirety of Baa Atoll was declared a UNESCO World Biosphere Reserve in June 2011 (MEE/GoM, 2012). - In Pakistan the PA system covers an area of 109,969 km2 or 13.65 % of the area of Pakistan.
 114 PAs cover 12% of the area of the country.
 No exclusive Marine PAs have been established.
 Hingol NP and three Wildlife Sanctuaries contain coastal elements such as mangroves, estuarine environment and salt marshes.
-There is neither a national biodiversity policy nor legal framework for mainstreaming planning biodiversity in the and development process.
+There is neither a national biodiversity policy nor legal framework mainstreaming for biodiversity in the planning and development process.
 At least nine sites have been identified as potential MPAs including the Indus delta, Astola Island and Miani Hor (Sonmjani Bay) (CCD/GOP, 2014 and 2012).